qwaneu/qwaneu.github.io/_drafts/test-driving-a-command-line-interface-in-python.md

 is very easy to do.

-It even has a `CliRunner()` to enable you to invoke a command like this:
+It even has a `CliRunner()` for testing, to enable you to invoke a command like this:

 ~~~python
 runner = CliRunner()
 runner.invoke(my_app, ['s3', 'ls'])
 ~~~

-Specially for unit testing.

 ## Getting to work